Chicagoland Speedway: Vacant years and return of NASCAR

-Although a NASCAR Cup Series race was scheduled in 2020, the race was cancelled due to the COVID-19 pandemic.
+Although a NASCAR Cup Series race was scheduled in 2020, the race was canceled due to the COVID-19 pandemic.
 In May 2020, plans were made to convert 82 acre of the facility's parking lots into warehouse storage; however, the plan faced opposition from the Joliet City Council Economic Development Committee and was rejected by the Joliet Plan Commission in August.
 In September, NASCAR announced that all three national series would not return to Chicagoland Speedway for the 2021 season, leaving the track with an uncertain future.
 Paddock resigned as president a month later.
 The track was left widely dormant in the following years after NASCAR's departure.
 In 2022, the track was used to store vehicles awaiting computer chips from the Ford Motor Company in the midst of the 2021 global semiconductor shortage.
 The following year, the SuperMotocross World Championship announced that they would host races at the facility for their 2023 season.
 The event ran in September, becoming the first motorsports event at the facility in over four years.

 On July 30, 2025, The Athletic reported that the Cup Series was expected to return to the facility in 2026 following the removal of a race at the Chicago Street Course.
 The series' return was officially announced a month later, with NASCAR scheduling Cup Series, O'Reilly Auto Parts Series, and ARCA Series races on Independence Day weekend of the 2026 NASCAR season.
 The Cup Series race is scheduled to be the first Cup Series race at the facility since 2019.
 In November, Jacqueline "Jacque" Herrera, previously the director of community relations for the Chicago Street Course, was appointed as the general manager of the track.